 Navigate to Settings > App Settings > select the app you’d like to configure, then scroll down to the ‘Web Chat’ area.

-Click the ‘Customize Web Chat’ button.
-A pop-up will appear where you can can update the title, primary color, and greeting message for your Web Chat widget.
+Click the ‘Configure Web Chat’ button.
+A pop-up will appear where you can can update all of the settings that impact your Web Chat user experience.

 You can enable the Audio Notifications toggle to prevent users from abandoning open conversations.
 When enabled, web chat uses audio notifications to notify end users of the following: